Skip to content

 This section is for collecting patterns and examples to look into or other related issues.

 @nikomatsakis nikomatsakis added T-compiler Relevant to the compiler team, which will review and decide on the PR/issue.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature. labels Nov 20, 2018
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC labels Nov 20, 2018

 @nikomatsakis nikomatsakis changed the title universe transition compatibility issue tracking issue for "universe transition" Nov 20, 2018